Re: "Nothing is permanent in this world". by TiglathPILESER: 9:42pm On Dec 18, 2022 |

 How is your Governor doing?"

 I also have a retired Major General friend whom I served as a golf caddy at the NDA golf course in Kurmi Mashi, Kaduna.
-He was so rich he built a beautiful house he was so proud of.

 I visited him too not long ago and wanted us to climb to our favorite spot on his balcony upstairs.